Mal stared at the invitation while the crew, who had all come knocking on his suite all at once, waited.

 It was a rare sight to see Robon Mishiwaka rendered speechless.
 Zoe was a gorgeous storm cloud, and he couldn’t hide his admiration.

 “I’m ...”
 He held up, chuckled silently, and started again.
 “The technology has advanced a great deal since then,” he offered, speaking noticeably more quietly.
 “They are applied by eyedropper.
-You close your eyes for a few moments after receiving the drops; when you open them you are able to get visual information from any dedicated connected source—in our cases, the
+You close your eyes for a few moments after receiving the drops; when you open them you are able to get visual information from any dedicated connected source—in our case, the

 When you look at a party guest, you’ll instantly receive information about him